 Topics

-Malaysia is boosting its efforts to prepare for a possible monkeypox outbreak, although no cases have been detected in the country since November 2023.
-The Health Ministry of Malaysia has confirmed that the suspected cases in Malaysia were negative for monkeypox, a rare disease caused by the mpox virus.
+Malaysia boosts its efforts to prepare for a possible monkeypox outbreak although there are no cases detected in the country as of 11 August 2022.
+Health Ministry of Malaysia has confirmed that the suspected cases in Malaysia were negative for monkeypox, a rare disease caused by the mpox virus.

 About the Monkeypox Virus in Malaysia

 The monkeypox (mpox) virus is not a new virus.
-Mpox (monkeypox) infection is a rare viral zoonotic disease caused by the Orthopoxvirus genus in the Poxviridae family, which causes smallpox.
-Although similar to smallpox, monkeypox is generally less severe and less contagious.
+Mpox (monkeypox) infection is a rare viral zoonotic disease caused by the Orthopoxvirus genus in the Poxviridae family.

 Symptoms of Monkeypox in Malaysia